ben-wyatt/draw-steel/backend/pdf-parsing/README.md

 the eventual goal is to be able to immediately ingest new PDFs as they come out for the game: adventures, rulebooks, monster books, etc etc.

-## basic hybrid retrieval

-get well formatted paragraph text chunks out of the PDFs. ignore abilities and stat blocks for now.
-ONLY support plain text.

 ## abilities